FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Interrupts.markdown

 Device interrupts require device specific handling.
 However, some general points can be made.
 If an interrupt controller exists, it will almost certainly need notifying when the interrupt has finished being handled (but prior to returning from the interrupt).

 Device interrupts are usually grouped by type.
 That is to say, all devices of a given category will trigger the same IRQ number and thus the same interrupt on the processor.
 This is for both efficiency and space-saving in the hardware design.
 What this means is that when an IRQ occurs, each device driver's interrupt handler must check which device caused the interrupt.
 Only devices which have flagged themselves as causing an interrupt should be dealt with.
 Due to some interrupt coalescing techniques, a single interrupt can occur for multiple devices.
 Thus all devices must be checked not just until one is found.
 If none are found to have caused the interrupt, then either:

-a) The kernel does not have a complete list of devices attached to the processor which could have caused the interrupt request,
+1. The kernel does not have a complete list of devices attached to the processor which could have caused the interrupt request,
-b) Or, the interrupt was a spurious interrupt, as described in the previous section.
+2. Or, the interrupt was a spurious interrupt, as described in the previous section.

 Device interrupt numbers are often programmable and can be found by inspecting the device's configuration at runtime.
 For example, any PCI devices which use interrupts will have a register specifying the ISR or IRQ number for the device.